Château Haut-Marbuzet - Saint-Estèphe 2021

 About the wine:

-True to form, Haut-Marbuzet has crafted a 2021 vintage full of charm—a silky wine with a velvety texture and beautifully integrated tannins.
-The Merlot grapes lend it a lovely roundness and the smoothness that makes it so popular.
+True to form, Haut-Marbuzet has crafted a 2021 vintage full of charm—a silky wine with a caressing texture and very well-integrated tannins.
+The Merlot grapes lend it a lovely roundness and the smoothness that make it so popular.

 About the estate:

-No other Bordeaux estate can claim to have such a devoted community of enthusiasts.
-For over thirty years, Haut-Marbuzet and its colorful and dynamic owner, Henri Dubosq—now supported by his sons—have won the hearts of discerning wine lovers.
+No other Bordeaux estate can claim to have such a devoted community of wine lovers.
+For more than thirty years, Haut-Marbuzet and its colorful and dynamic owner, Henri Dubosq—now supported by his sons—have won the hearts of discerning wine connoisseurs.
 While these wines have long been considered charming in their youth (which they undeniably are), yet limited in terms of aging potential, one must taste the mature vintages of this Saint-Estèphe estate to understand that its terroir is above all capable of producing wines that age beautifully.
 The old Merlot vines planted on blue clay lend Haut-Marbuzet’s bouquet superb truffle notes reminiscent of certain old Pomerols.
-Like many others, the estate experienced a slight dip in form at the start of the 2000s, but its strong comeback in recent years makes it more indispensable than ever in the cellar of any wine lover.
+Like many others, the estate experienced a slight dip in form in the early 2000s, but its strong comeback in recent years makes it more indispensable than ever in any wine lover’s cellar.

 Wine Enthusiast